nanvenomous/tex/context/request.md

 ```

-how could I set the default completion of the root command to no completion at all?
+how could I set the default completion of the root command to not complete anything at all? right now it's doing file completions.